 Indeed, Agnes made many wild and incoherent claims.
 Her story changed often.
-She admitted to having had sexual relations on multiple occasions with a servant boy, Randal Dowley.
-However, she insisted that it was something else that fathered the creature.
-At one point, she claimed that a cat came to her and had sex with her six or seven times.
+She admitted to having had close relations on multiple occasions with a servant boy, Randal Dowley.
+However, she insisted that it was something else that fathered the cat.
+At one point, she claimed that a cat came to her and had his way with her many times.
 Then another one of her tales reported that it was a bear or a dog or something that changed shapes.

 Agnes added to her story that she once worked for a schoolmaster, Hugh Brady.
-Supposedly, he sexually abused and raped her a number of times.
-In the course of their “relations”, he told her that she needed to marry the devil and give herself wholly to him.
+Supposedly, he took advantage of her a number of times.
+In the course of their relations, he told her that she needed to marry the devil and give herself wholly to him.
 She said that Brady told her he would send something to her that, indeed, came to her in the form of a man who later appeared to her as a ‘greyhound and a cat.’

 The midwives and other mothers of the town who were supposedly present at the birth gave testimonies that suggested some truth about Agnes Bowker’s cat.
 Her first midwife, Margaret Roos, testified that when she examined Agnes, she noticed something in her body, “[…]besides the natural course thereof.”
 She claimed that she couldn’t tell what it was inside Agnes, but, nonetheless, it “pricked her.”

-None of the wives present for Agnes’ birth actually saw the ‘monster’ come out of her body.
+None of the wives present with Agnes actually saw her birth the animal.

 Townsmen Investigate Agnes Bowker’s Cat

 The situation was unusual enough that a group of local men took Agnes Bowker’s cat and performed a rough autopsy.
-They cut the cat’s body open and found bacon and straw in the gut of the cat but nothing unusual or monstrous.
-The men reported to the townsfolk that instead of being a supernatural entity, it was a normal cat, albeit skinned and dead.
+Inside its stomach, they found bacon and straw but nothing unusual or scary.
+The men reported to the townsfolk that instead of being a supernatural entity, it was only a normal cat.

 The men also presented evidence that Agnes had attempted to borrow a cat from a neighbor.
 Unfortunately, that neighbor’s cat mysteriously went missing.